4 steps to finding a work/family balance

 10:00-11:00 – me time/work time/etc

 The above schedule (or something similar) can help make sure you keep a balance.
 When it’s “work time”, you will be able to keep your focus as you know your “me time” will be coming up.
-When you’re with your family, try not to check emails or your favourite websites, as you know the allotted time for that is coming up.
+When you’re with your family, try not to check emails or your favorite websites, as you know the allotted time for that is coming up.

 The above schedule provides:

-- 3 hours of me time
+- 3 hours of me-time

 - 7 hours of family time